CleverCloud/kawa/README.md

 ]
 ```

-In order to synchronize the `Store::Slices` with the new buffer, `Htx::push_left` is called with the
+In order to synchronize the `Store::Slices` with the new buffer, `Kawa::push_left` is called with the
 amount of bytes discarded to realigned the data:

 ```rs